Northwestern students have had previous success with the fellowships below. See scholarships for graduate study related to:

 Various awards for underrepresented ethnic-minority students in the geosciences.

-Tuition awards for underrepresented minorities pursuing master's and doctoral degrees in science and engineering.
+Tuition awards for underrepresented minorities who wish to pursue masters and doctoral degrees in science and engineering.
 Seniors and graduate students may apply.

 Full tuition for graduate degrees in the physical and sciences and related engineering fields.
-Special consideration to women and ethnic minorities.
+NPSCGF gives special consideration to women and ethnic minorities.
 Seniors, recent grads and early-year grad students may apply.

-Tuition and stipend for outstanding graduate students in NSF-supported science, technology, engineering, and mathematics disciplines who are pursuing research-based master's and doctoral degrees at accredited US institutions.
-The NSF welcomes applications from all qualified students and strongly encourages under-represented populations, including women, under-represented racial and ethnic minorities, and persons with disabilities, to apply for this fellowship.
+NSP provides tuition and stipend for outstanding graduate students in NSF-supported science, technology, engineering, mathematics disciplines, and social sciences and linguistics to pursue research-based master's and doctoral degrees at accredited US institutions.
+The NSF welcomes applications from all qualified students and strongly encourages under-represented populations, including women, under-represented racial and ethnic minorities, and persons with disabilities.

 Designed to promote diversity in the US Foreign Service, this fellowship funds graduate study and professional development activities leading to a career in the US Foreign Service.
 Seniors and alumni should apply during the year in which they apply to graduate programs.